 Myth #1 - It’s very easy to cheat at an aptitude test

-One of the major myths about aptitude tests is that cheating is a piece of cake.
+One of the major myths about how to pass an aptitude test is that cheating is a piece of cake.
 Since most of the tests come with multiple answer options participants think they can figure out the answer the employer is looking for.
 Well, this is not quite true.
 There are indeed some test types where you can easily choose a reasonable answer.
-Some test takers believe that lying on such a test will go undetected since it’s all personal information.
+Some test-takers believe that lying on such a test will go undetected since it’s all personal information.

 Well if you think that you can easily outsmart an aptitude test, I have a bridge to sell you!
 People tend to forget that psychometrics is a study of human psychology and test architects know that people lie.
 There are plenty of techniques for each of the aptitude tests that could expose your bluff.
 For instance, a social desirability validity index shows how likely is a candidate to have faked their answer.